 For RN-BSN students to earn a bachelor's degree at Simpson University, they must complete 84 semester credits of general education in addition to the 36 upper division credits they receive in their major at Simpson.
-All transfer credits must have been earned at an accredited college with a minimum grade point average of 2.50.\\
+All transfer credits must have been earned at an accredited college with a minimum grade point average of 2.50.

-\\Simpson University's criteria for admission are based on the university's desire and commitment for each student to find success in their academic endeavors.
+Simpson University's criteria for admission are based on the university's desire and commitment for each student to find success in their academic endeavors.
 The success of our students is important to us.
-Therefore, applicants who do not meet standard admissions requirements may need to provide a success essay.
+Therefore, applicants who do not meet standard admissions requirements may need to provide a 'success' essay to describe how they will work for success in the program.
 Students below standard requirements will be reviewed on a case-by-case basis by the Admissions staff.